-Binge eating disorder has by far been one of the biggest challenges I have faced in my adulthood so far.
-I struggled really really hard with it for well over 15 years, and have finally learned to overcome it, so I thought that it was important for me to share with you some of the things that have helped me lose over 100 pounds and most importantly, actually manage to keep it off this time.
-This post is step one of my free fitness series.
+Binge eating disorder has been one of the biggest challenges I have faced in my adulthood so far.
+I struggled really really hard with it for well over 15 years, and have finally learned how to defeat it, so I thought that it was important for me to share with you some of the things that have helped me lose over 100 pounds and most importantly, actually manage to keep it off.

-*Please note that this post is written by a woman schooled in hard knocks, I am no Dr. or expert, nor claim to be one in any way, shape, or form… this is just me sharing my personal experiences and thoughts about my struggles with an eating disorder.
-This is also me sharing a trigger warning for any of you that have struggles even reading about certain hardships or even questioning of your faith…I do mention some of the trauma’s I have been through, and strong opinions, so please keep that in mind that they are coming up, while you are reading.*
+*Please note that this post is written by a woman schooled in hard knocks, I am no Dr. or expert of any sort, nor do I claim to be one in any way, shape, or form… this is just me sharing my personal experiences and thoughts about my struggles with an eating disorder.
+This is also me sharing a trigger warning for any of you that have struggles even reading about certain hardships or even the questioning of your faith…I do also mention some of the trauma’s I have been through, and strong opinions, so please keep that in mind that they are coming up, while you are reading.

 Binge eating disorder can also be characterized by the fact that there is no attempt to counter each binge through exercise, or cutting back calories on subsequent days.
 The weight continues to increase , or fluctuate, with no end in sight.
 It’s actually very similar to bulimia, except you just don’t throw up your food, you carry the binges with you in added weight.